tushar-rishav/balert/README.txt

-## balert
+## Balert

-balert is for all the lazy people like me who don't bother to check desktop notifications. balert will say it clear and loud whenever your battery status goes below critical level or the level decided by you!
+Balert is for all the lazy people (like me) who don't bother to check desktop notifications.
+Balert will say clear and loud whenever your battery status goes below a critical level or the level decided by you!

 Makes life simple! :wink: